hashicorp/terraform-provider-tfe/README.md

 Testing
 -------
 A hostname and token must be provided in order to run the acceptance tests.
-We recomment configuring the required `credentials` in the [CLI config file](https://www.terraform.io/docs/commands/cli-config.html).
+We recommend configuring the required `credentials` in the [CLI config file](https://www.terraform.io/docs/commands/cli-config.html).

+Alternatively, you can specify these values with environment variables: `TFE_HOSTNAME` and `TFE_TOKEN`.